 - 1 Tablespoon of Olive Oil + More for Brushing Pizza Stone

 - 1 Tablespoon of Cornmeal for Dusting (Optional)

-- Add in the flour and salt and knead for 5-10 minutes or three minutes in a stand mixer.
+Combine the yeast and the warm water in a mixing bowl.
+Let it sit for 5-10 minutes — it should bubble.
+Add in the flour and salt, then knead for 5-10 minutes or three minutes in a stand mixer.

-- I will grab the edge and slowly make my way around the dough.
+After the dough has risen, punch it down and roll it into a ball.
+I like to stretch my dough.
+I will grab the edge and slowly make my way around the dough.
 This will aerate it and gravity will help form it.

-- This also saves you from rolling it out with a pin and throwing flour over your counter.
-The less cleaning the better!
+This also saves you from rolling it out with a pin and throwing flour over your counter.
+The less cleaning, the better!

 What’s your favorite type of pizza?
 Would you do Valentine’s Pizza?

 - 1 cup + 2 tbs warm water

 - 1 tbs olive oil

 - toppings of choice

 - Combine the yeast and warm water in a mixing bowl.
 Allow it to sit for 5-10 minutes, until it starts to bubble.